1 Fremont St, Las Vegas, NV

 Very little has changed to compromise the Golden Gate's old school charm.
 The décor elements harken back to the Roaring '20s or the Rat Pack era, while the latest technology has been utilized to bring the hotel into modern times.
 The existing 106 rooms have all been updated and now include hip amenities like 32-inch flat-screen televisions, Keurig coffee makers, pillow-top mattresses and iHome clock radios.

-The hotel has opened a new five-story tower that is home to 16 luxury suites, including two penthouses that cover the fifth floor.
-It also features a new porte cochère for valet parking and the hotel's exterior has contemporary pinstripe lighting accents.
+The hotel has opened a five-story tower that is home to 16 luxury suites, including two penthouses that cover the fifth floor.
+It also features a porte cochère for valet parking and the hotel's exterior has contemporary pinstripe lighting accents.

 The Golden Gate's shrimp cocktail -- widely acknowledged as the first ever served in Las Vegas -- is as popular as the day it was introduced.
 It's currently being dished up in the home-style Du-par's Restaurant & Bakery.